Matplotlib uses the pytest framework.

 .github/workflows to see how to test the project.

 GitHub Actions should be automatically enabled for your personal Matplotlib fork once the YAML workflow files are in it.
 It generally isn't necessary to look at these workflows, since any pull request submitted against the main Matplotlib repository will be tested.
+The Tests workflow is skipped in forked repositories but you can trigger a run manually from the GitHub web interface.

 Tox is a tool for running tests against multiple Python environments, including multiple versions of Python (e.g., 3.7, 3.8) and even different Python implementations altogether (e.g., CPython, PyPy, Jython, etc.), as long as all these versions are available on your system's $PATH (consider using your system package manager, e.g. apt-get, yum, or Homebrew, to install them).